-English students can, of course, complete internships apart from the Internship course, and these students are still encouraged to discuss their options with the internship coordinator to ensure the best internship experience possible.
-In addition, students who are interested in internships but are unsure how to proceed are welcome to meet with the internship coordinator in order to get an idea of their options.
+English students can, of course, complete internships independent from the Internship course, and these students are still encouraged to discuss their options with the internship coordinator to ensure the best internship experience possible.
+In addition, students who are interested in internships but are unsure how to proceed are welcome to meet with the internship coordinator to get clearer ideas of their options.